What are Magnet Programs?

 How are students selected?

-The student selection process for magnet programs is based on the Magnet Priority Point System and the Court-Ordered reduction of the Harms of Racial Isolation.
+The on-time student selection process for magnet programs is based on the Magnet Priority Point System and the Court-Ordered reduction of the Harms of Racial Isolation.
 Once the application is submitted, the information is verified by the District’s Information Technology Division (ITD) and students are assigned points based on 5 criteria (see Magnet Priority Point System below).
 The sum of these points is utilized in the fair and computerized selection process.
 See Magnet Application Guidelines for late application process.

-It is the Parents’/Guardians’ responsibility to verify the student’s address, grade and ethnicity with the current LAUSD school of attendance prior to the application deadline.
+It is the Parents’/Guardians’ responsibility to verify the student’s address, grade and ethnicity with the current Los Angeles Unified school of attendance prior to the application deadline.